 - Bag Size: 45 litres

-The Worx WG501E is another 3-in-1 garden tool.
-It can blow, mulch and vacuum leaves while remaining relatively compact.
-It also has a unique design for a corded leaf blower - namely an angled nozzle (see picture to the right).
-The manufacturer claims this helps when cleaning under garden furniture.
+The VonHaus 2500105 is another 3-in-1 garden blower vac.
+It can blow, mulch and vacuum leaves, while remaining relatively compact.
+It also has a lightweight design for a corded leaf blower, at 3.5kg, and a 3000W motor for a strong flow rate.

-With features for blowing and vacuuming, the WG501E is great for keeping your garden tidy.
-Unlike many other models, you can switch modes with a single switch - you don't need to worry about changing nozzles - due to the parallel blowing and vacuuming nozzles.
+With features for blowing and vacuuming, the 2500105 is great for keeping your garden tidy.
+Unlike many other models, you can switch modes with a single dial – you don’t need to worry about changing nozzles – due to the parallel blowing and vacuuming modes.

-Like the Bosch ALS 2500, the mulching ratio reduces leaves by a ratio of 10:1.
-This means you can fit ten times as much into the provided bag, making it perfect for cleaning larger areas of garden.
+The mulching ratio reduces leaves by a ratio of 10:1, which isn’t the highest we’ve seen (some Worx and Flymo models have a 16:1 ratio, for example.)
+Even so, the mulching feature means you can fit ten times as much into the provided bag, making it perfect for cleaning larger areas of garden.

-Most importantly, the Worx WG501E does a great job of blowing and vacuuming leaves.
-The large 54 litre bag is a welcome feature, as it reduces the number of times you'll need to empty it, and it has enough suction power to pick up both wet and dry leaves.
+Most importantly, the VonHaus 2500105 does a great job of blowing and vacuuming leaves.
+The 35 litre bag is a welcome feature, as it reduces the number of times you’ll need to empty it, and it has enough suction power to pick up both wet and dry leaves.

-Other features include a 12 metre cable, seven speed settings and a shoulder strap.
-This latter inclusion is important, as the 3.8kg weight means that it's difficult to hold the model in one hand for any length of time.
+Other features include a 10 metre cable, wheels, and a shoulder strap.
+This latter inclusion is important, as it makes the vacuum more ergonomic to hold for long periods.

-We think the Worx WG501E provides exceptional value for money.
-It's powerful, has a variety of speed settings and comes with a 10:1 mulching ratio, making it suitable for damp leaves on almost any surface.
-The only downside is that it can be quite cumbersome due to the one-handle design and relatively heavy weight, although this is offset by the shoulder strap.
+Even so, we think the VonHaus 2500105 provides exceptional value for money.
+It’s powerful, has a variety of features and comes with a 10:1 mulching ratio, making it suitable for leaves on almost any surface.

 - Corded garden vacuum